RWS/dd-webapp-custom-examples/docs/customizing/Adding-language.md

 ## Creating a new language resources file

 In this tutorial I'll add new language.
-I'll be using the url I've created in the [Creating a custom home page](./Creating-custom-homepage.md) tutorial.
+I'll be using the URL I've created in the [Creating a custom home page](./Creating-custom-homepage.md) tutorial.

 1. Create a new .resjson file inside the `src/resources` directory called `resources.es.resjson`